Source

 */

-async tokenName(): Promise<string> {
+async tokenName(...args: MaybeContextualArg<ContextOf<A>>): Promise<string> {

-const name = await this.adapter.evaluateTransaction("TokenName");
+const name = await this.adapter.evaluateTransaction(ctx, "TokenName");

 return this.decode(name);